SamScherer1/SwiftDJITutorials/source/ios-tutorials/GEODemo.md

 }
 ~~~

-In the code above, we firstly implement the `initWithAnnotation:resuseIdentifier:` method for initialization and create the `updateHeading:` method to update the heading of the aircraft annotation view.
+In the code above, we first implement the `init(annotation:, reuseIdentifier:)` method for initialization and create the `updateHeading:` method to update the heading of the aircraft annotation view.

 For the "aircraft.png" file, please get it from this tutorial's Github sample project and put it in the **Assets.xcassets**.